Zika Virus Facts

 - Installing screen doors and windows to keep mosquitoes from entering your home.

-- Contacting Denver Environmental Health (by calling 3-1-1) if you need help with mosquito removal.
+- Contacting the Denver Department of Public Health and Environment (by calling 3-1-1) if you need help with mosquito removal.